LinArcX/kindd/README.md

 ```

 And finally, run it:

 `cd ..; build/kindd`

 ### Tip for Windows-manager's Users
-**Kindd** uses pkexec internally.
+**kindd** uses pkexec internally.
 For most Desktop environments, there is a pkexec agent already installed, but users of i3(or maybe some other WMs) should install an agent.
 I prefer to use `polkit-gnome`.
 After downloading this packges, paste this line into __i3/config__ file:

 #### Arch users
 Just paste this line into your i3.config:

 `exec /usr/lib/polkit-gnome/polkit-gnome-authentication-agent-1 &`

 #### Void users
-Just paste this line into your i3.config:
+Just paste this line into your `i3.config`:

 `exec --no-startup-id /usr/libexec/polkit-gnome-authentication-agent-1 &`

 Hint: I don't have awesome or other wms.
-So you should put above line in your startup config according to your wm's policies.
+So you should change above lines according to your needs.

 ## License
 ![License](https://img.shields.io/github/license/LinArcX/kindd.svg)